orblivion/lbry-wallet-sync-draft/spec/user-flows.md

 DataError : - this is a complicated part -
 DataError : ????()

-Login : Enter Credentials
+SetupLogin : Enter Credentials
-Login : * [Server]
+SetupLogin : * [Server]
-Login : * [Email]
+SetupLogin : * [Email]
-Login : * [Password]
+SetupLogin : * [Password]
-Login : Log In()
+SetupLogin : Log In()
 ```

 </details>

 # Set Up Additional Device

-The only difference between this and Recovery / Login is that there is another device connected somewhere.
+The only difference between this and Account Recovery is that there is another device connected somewhere.
 The one place this could change the flow is if that device pushes a change while this device is in the middle of MergeLoggedInLoggedOut.

 ![](user-flows-diagrams/diagram-3.svg)